wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

 Investigate if the ephemeral disk usage is too high for a job over an extended period.

-1. Run `bosh vms --details` to view jobs on affected deployments.
-2. Determine the cause of the data consumption, and, if appropriate, increase disk space or scale the affected jobs.
+1. Determine the cause of the data consumption, and, if appropriate, increase disk space or scale the affected jobs.

 ## TAS BOSH VM Memory Used